Wishing you all the best with exams

 The links below will help you find activities locally.
 Other places to find activities include school, church, community centres and on noticeboards.

 Crucial: It can be hard to tell what you will enjoy doing until you have tried it out properly.
-Taster activities, play days and fun days, let you try out different things, and some things (like singing in a group, or some kinds of exercise) only start to get really fun after you have been doing them for a while.
+Taster activities, play days and fun days, let you try out different things, and some things only start to get really fun after you have been doing them for a while.

 Many groups, clubs and activities can include young people with disabilities through providing extra support, equipment or other things you might need to have an enjoyable and interesting experience.
 Ask the group or organisation about support.